SabhanGoyal/Natours-App/README.md

-Natours Application was made using Express,MongoDb,Express.
+Natours Application was made using Node.js,MongoDb,Express.

 It has two entities user and tour.